Act4Africa’s Ugandan team is based at Kathy’s Centre in Mayuge, Eastern Uganda.

-Patrick is the General Manager for the Act4Africa team in Jinja.
+Patrick is the General Manager for the Act4Africa Uganda team.
 Having lost a lot of family members as a result of the prevalence of HIV and AIDS, Patrick is glad that through his work with Act4Africa he is able to help others who have been affected, by lifting their hopes and helping to improve their welfare and financial situations.
 Patrick hopes to see Act4Africa become a household name, and that it will continue to improve the health education and livelihoods of people in the region.

-Daisy is a Field Officer in Act4Africa’s Jinja team.
+Daisy is a Field Officer in Act4Africa’s Uganda team.
 She is dedicated to helping others, and values that her work with Act4Africa allows her to reach out to those in need and play a part in improving their lives.
 Within her role, Daisy has developed skills in counselling and drama as well as learning to drive, and has managed to vastly improve her own standard of living.
 She is hopeful that the charity will be able to launch income-generating projects in the near future to ensure sustainability, and that its reach might expand to more districts and countries in need of help.

-Moses is the Programme Coordinator for the Act4Africa team in Jinja.
+Moses is the Programme Coordinator for the Act4Africa team.
 He values his career progression within the charity and enjoys the responsibility the role affords him for helping others.
 On a more personal note, Moses gives some of the credit for his happy family to the charity, as it was while he was on duty at a local school that he met his wife.
 He hopes that Act4Africa receives enough funding in the future to expand its scope to the rest of Uganda, and positively impact the lives of even more young people in need.

-Martha is the Financial Controller of the Act4Africa Jinja team.
+Martha is the Financial Controller of the Act4Africa Uganda team.
 Through her role with the charity, she has learnt many new skills and gained exposure to lots of different experiences.
 Assisting with the acquisition of the land for Kathy’s Centre was a particular highlight in Martha’s career, and she hopes that the charity will be able to expand its unique approach to more districts in Uganda in the future, and change even more lives for the better.

-Harriet is a Field Officer for the Act4Africa Jinja team.
+Harriet is a Field Officer for the Act4Africa Uganda team.
 Working for Act4Africa has allowed Harriet to realise her potential and develop her professional abilities, and she is glad that this enables her to have a positive influence on others within her community.
 She takes joy in seeing how her work within the charity impacts lives for the better, and looks forward to improving the wellbeing of many more in the future.

 Kathy’s Kindergarten Team